mohdfurkan01/-User-Registration-and-Authentication_API/README.md

 JSON Web Tokens (JWT) are generated and verified for user authentication.

 - Conclusion:
-This documentation provides overview of the user authentication API, including registration, login.
+This documentation provides an overview of the user authentication API, including registration, and login.